LinaC404/App-Scripts/GroupsApp.getGroupByEmail Exception: Cannot find a group named {group name}.md

 > at [unknown function](コード:191:23)

 Well, at last I decide to ignore this problem.

-The code does not have logical problem, and I guess the API is not stable.
+The code does not have any logical problem, and I guess the API is not stable.

 I mean the same function was executed frequently and it may need time to make sure all the things take effect.